 At SAS, everyone should feel welcome when they travel with us.
 This is why we do everything we can to make your trip as easy, safe and comfortable as possible, whatever your needs or abilities.

 We publicize information on the services we offer travelers with special needs and limited mobility as per safety regulations and EU Regulation 1107/2006.
 EU Regulation 1107/2006

-- If you have cancer or are seriously ill, your physician must complete a MEDIF (Medical Information) form and approve of your trip in advance.
-Based on this information, you may be denied travel.
-Download the MEDIF form
+- If you are seriously ill or have cancer, your physician will need to complete a MEDIF form and approve your trip in advance.
+For help, contact SAS Medical Sales

 - We can provide assistance with the following:

-- Arrange extra legroom if you have a leg injury.
+- Arrange extra legroom if you have a leg injury

 Bringing your own oxygen

 - If you need oxygen or another critical piece of medical equipment to and from your flight or onboard the aircraft, you may bring it with you free of charge.